dtcenter/METplus/docs/Users_Guide/glossary.rst

    WARN_IF_DUPLICATE_OUTPUT
      Log a warning message when an output file is written more than once during a single METplus run.
-     Set to False to supress it.
+     Set to False to suppress it.

      | *Used by:* All

    ASCII2NC_WARN_IF_DUPLICATE_OUTPUT
      Log a warning message when an output file is written more than once during a single METplus run for ASCII2NC.
-     Set to False to supress it.
+     Set to False to suppress it.
      See also :term:`WARN_IF_DUPLICATE_OUTPUT`.

      | *Used by:* ASCII2NC